 In 1992, Mary Barker, author of “Theories of Practice in Social Work”, also remembered CPAG in her will and we received her very generous gift in 2019.
 This was also the year when CPAG’s judicial review proceedings ensured that between £100 and £150 million pounds would be paid out to around 70,000 disabled people who were underpaid when they were moved from incapacity benefit to employment and support allowance (ESA).

-Longstanding member, Biddy Macfarlane who passed away last year, kindly remembered us in this way too.
+Longstanding member, Biddy Macfarlane who passed away in 2020, kindly remembered us in this way too.
 Biddy – one of only two female solicitors in Bristol when she qualified in 1954 – had been a CPAG member for 38 years.
 Throughout her life and career, she had very strong feelings about justice for people and those disadvantaged by not having the means of support or representation of themselves and their rights.

 Our work is only possible thanks to supporters like Brian, Mary, Biddy and Daphne.
 For fifty-five years, CPAG has worked relentlessly to ensure children’s voices are heard, that families struggling financially are supported and that decision-makers are held to account.

 We are grateful to everyone who has remembered us in this way.
 Your support has been and will continue to be invaluable.